BrunoZell/CollectiveIntelligence/litepaper.md

 Then the subjects go ahead and actually do it accordingly, or they won't, depending in their final decision in the moment of the act.
 Subjects may purposefuly record evidence to later prove they caused certain economic activity.

 Wants are evaluated continuously on all observations as a measure for economic health.
 Fulfilled wants are indicators of realized value, possibly from successful coordination.
 Unfulfilled critical wants are indicators of unsuccessful coordination taking place.

+## Economics

+This section analyzes the dynamics of active participants interacting with each other.
+First we'll analyze interaction in the actual, and then show how communication in the virtual gives rise to coordinating such interactions so that everyone is better off.

+Each agent can or can't do a given action.
+The group of all actions available to an agent is called its _action space_.
+What the agent ended up doing is called his _acts_.

 ## Coordination Markets